 Recommended by: James Clark Nomadic Notes

 Ko Phayam is an island in the Andaman Sea, close to Myanmar.
 The most distinguishing feature is there are no cars on the island.
-The island has concrete paths which are big enough for motorbikes, so it’s not in danger of being over-developed anytime soon.
-There are no ATM’s, power supply is intermittent, and the internet is patchy.
+The island has concrete paths that are big enough for motorbikes, so it’s not in danger of being over-developed anytime soon.
+There are no ATMs, the power supply is intermittent, and the internet is patchy.
 This is not everyone’s dream getaway island.

 Traveling to Koh Phayam from Phuket will involve a 5.5-hour bus and then a 45-minute ferry from Ranong.